Provence Fall Festivals to Discover 2021 Events

 Visit the Musée Granet in Aix-en-Provence.
 The museum’s collection has evolved over the years, swelled by the city’s acquisitions and several major bequests, including works donated by François-Marius Granet, to become what it is today – a collection of more than 12,000 works and masterpieces!

-Sound, Light and Art (until early January 2021): Carrières de Lumières in Les Baux de Provence, a production by Culturespaces, reopens early March with the new program.
+Sound, Light and Art (until early January 2022): Carrières de Lumières in Les Baux de Provence, a production by Culturespaces.
+The current program includes Cezanne, the Master of Provence and Wassily Kandinsky, the Odyssey of Abstraction.
 This old limestone quarry – Carrières de Lumières – is the largest fixed multimedia installation in France.
 The 14-metre high walls are the backdrop that 70 video projectors use to broadcast images.
 Here are our tips for your visit to Carrières de Lumières.

-Check the Tourism website for details on the Fête de la Gastronomie in Saintes Maries de la Mer.
+Check the Tourism website for Fête de la Gastronomie in Saintes Maries de la Mer.
 Enjoy the tastes of the Camargue (including wine) prepared by five (5) chefs in front of the Marie.
 They will even share their recipes with you.

 October: Provence and on the Côte d’Azur

-Head to the Beach: (October 22, 2020) – Since the XII century, Saintes Maries de la Mer has been a pilgrimage site for the Romani people from Europe and around the globe.
-In May, there is a large celebration with a smaller version on the weekend closest to October 22nd.
+Head to the Beach: Since the XII century, Saintes Maries de la Mer has been a pilgrimage site for the Romani people from Europe and around the globe.
+In May, there is a large celebration with a smaller version on the weekend closest to October 22nd (details here).
 The pilgrimages to Saintes Maries de la Mer began in the 12th century, and with more conviction when relics of the saints were discovered in 1448.
 Keith Van Sickle asks, “Mary Magdalene in Provence Legend or Fact.”

 October 31 – Happy Halloween!